SaiSindhuja197/Azure-Arc-enabled-SQL-Server/02-Arc-enabled-SQL-Server-2012.md

    ![](media/hyperv-sql-arc.png "select server")

 1. In the Hyper-V manager, under Virtual Machines, you will find multiple guest virtual machines available.
 Open **sqlvm2016** from the Hyper-V Manager by double-clicking on **sqlvm2016**.

    ![](media/sqlvm2016.png)

    >**Note**: Please start the **sqlvm2016** if it is stopped state.

-1. In the pop-up up Connect to the sqlvm2016, click on **Connect**.
+1. In the pop-up Connect to the sqlvm2016, click on **Connect**.

    ![](media/sqlvm12-connect.png "open VM")